Probiotics For Chickens: Keeps Your Flock's Gut Healthy

 Start slowly and don’t make the mistake of using whey all at once (it can turn the water sour).
 This is basically like an instant probiotic drink!

-Furthermore, if we can feed prebiotics, then it should allow the good bacteria to flourish.
-Foods like ground garlic, onions (a tiny amount), oats, banana peel, or brewer’s yeast can serve as prebiotics.
+Furthermore, if we can feed prebiotics, then it should allow the beneficial bacteria to flourish.
+Prebiotics include foods like ground garlic, onions (a tiny amount), oats, banana peel, or brewer’s yeast.

-Prebiotic fibres are not digestible by the chickens but “fed” to their probiotics.
-In practice, many keepers will treat some plain oats or unsweetened whole grain cereal.
+Prebiotic fibers are not digestible by the chickens but “fed” to their probiotics.
+In practice, many keepers will treat some plain oats or unsweetened whole-grain cereal.

 So, if you want to do it yourself, you can ferment a portion of your feed or add a teaspoon of natural whey each morning for a boost.

-Just use basic common sense when introducing these new food to the birds slowly and watch your flock’s response.
+Just use basic common sense when introducing these new foods to the birds slowly and watch your flock’s response.

 If you prefer ready-made supplements, many top-rated poultry probiotics are available on Amazon.
 These are popular choices: